crytic/building-secure-contracts/not-so-smart-contracts/solidity/incorrect_interface/README.md

 # Incorrect interface
 A contract interface defines functions with a different type signature than the implementation, causing two different method id's to be created.
-As a result, when the interfact is called, the fallback method will be executed.
+As a result, when the interface is called, the fallback method will be executed.

 ## Attack Scenario

 - The interface is incorrectly defined. `Alice.set(uint)` takes an `uint` in `Bob.sol` but `Alice.set(int)` a `int` in `Alice.sol`.
-The two interfaces will produce two differents method IDs.
+The two interfaces will produce two different method IDs.
 As a result, Bob will call the fallback function of Alice rather than of `set`.

 ## Mitigations

-Verify that type signatures are identical between inferfaces and implementations.
+Verify that type signatures are identical between interfaces and implementations.

 ## Example